Skip to main content

 Extending answers API

-The answers API provides a way to define custom behavior for mocked method calls in Mokkery.
+The answers API provides a way to define custom behavior for mocked function calls in Mokkery.
 It is built around two core interfaces:

 @DelicateMokkeryApi